illinoistech-itm/jhajek/tooling-assignments/vpn-setup/Readme.md

 ![*VPN Login*](./images/vpn.png "image for displaying vpn login")

-Use your full `@hawk.iit.edu` email and portal password to authenticate.
+Use your full `@hawk.illinoistech.edu` email and portal password to authenticate.
 You will have to 2-factor authenticate as well.

 ## Connect to VPN